iotshaman/typescript-primer/README.md

 tsc --init
 ```

 This will create a new file "tsconfig.json", and set some default values.
-Now lets take a close look at some of these values, and how you can use them to control how your project is compiled.
+Now lets take a closer look at some of these values, and how you can use them to control how your project is compiled.

 ### Configuration Reference

 Since projects can vary in scope, size, intent, etc., you may require a different typescript configuration for different projects.
-The below properties can be modified to change things like: include libraries, include / exlude files, change the target environment, where to ouput the compiled javascript files, and more.
+The below properties can be modified to do things like: include libraries, include / exlude files, change the target environment, configure where to ouput the compiled javascript files, and more.

 *Note:* This configuration reference is meant to be used as a quick-start guide to understanding the most important compiler options, and is therefore not a complete reference.
 For a full reference to all tsconfig.json values, please view the [official documentation](https://www.typescriptlang.org/tsconfig).